Constraints on baryon-number-violating top-quark operators in standard model effective field theory

-Using these tables, the overall hierarchy in Fig.~\ref{fig:topBNV_bounds} becomes clearer.
-Wilson coefficients of top operators that contribute to nucleon decays at tree level, suppressed only by CKM angles, are the most tightly constrained.
+Within the setup described above, we determine the parametric suppression of the prefactor that numerically dominates the experimental bound for each Wilson coefficient, which for simplicity we assume to be real at $\Lambda_{\mathrm{UV}}=1\, \mathrm{TeV}$.
+The corresponding results are presented in Table~\ref{tab:parametric_suppression}.
+Notice that $V_{31} (Y_{d,31})$ and $V_{13} (Y_{d,31})$ include a non-negligible CP-violating phase, which we take into account.
+Using this table, the overall hierarchy in Fig.~\ref{fig:topBNV_bounds} becomes clearer.
 Bounds on operators appearing at the leading-log level and involving light Yukawa insertions are relatively less stringent.
-When lepton Yukawa insertions are involved, operators with heavy leptons are more strongly constrained.
+When lepton Yukawa insertions are involved in the effect dominating the bound, operators with heavy leptons are more strongly constrained.
 Finally, the few Wilson coefficients that do not appear at order $\epsilon_\pi \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2$ are the least constrained within the mechanisms studied here, since they only emerge at order $\left(\epsilon_\pi \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2\right)^2$.
-In this sense, the tables also help identify cases where generally subleading effects, not considered here, could become relevant or even dominant.
+Notice also how the few Wilson coefficients that do not appear at order $\epsilon_\pi \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2$ are the least constrained within the mechanisms studied here, since they only emerge at order $\left(\epsilon_\pi \ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2\right)^2$.
+This also helps to identify cases where generally subleading effects, not considered here, could become relevant or even dominant.
 For instance, this applies to unknown loop contributions in the matching involving higher-dimensional effects in the LEFT framework (sometimes only suppressed by additional light Yukawa insertions) or unaccounted higher-order threshold effects in the decoupling of different quark flavors.
 These contributions are not enhanced by large $\ln\Lambda_{\mathrm{UV}}^2/\Lambda_{\mathrm{EW}}^2$ factors and therefore exhibit a different functional dependence compared to the effects considered here and thus no strong cancellations can be expected.
 Given the relevance of the decay modes $ p \to K^+ \bar{\nu} $ and $ p \to \pi^0 \ell^+ $ in our study, a comment regarding future projections is in order.
 The bounds on their branching ratios are expected to improve by a factor $ 2 $ to $ 5 $ depending on the experiment~\cite{Hyper-Kamiokande:2018ofw,Theia:2019non,DUNE:2020ypp,JUNO:2022qgr} (see also Ref.~\cite{Domingo:2024qoj}).
-This improvement will enhance the sensitivity shown in Fig.~\ref{fig:topBNV_bounds} by a factor $ \sim 2 $.
+This improvement will enhance the sensitivity shown in the Fig.~\ref{fig:topBNV_bounds} by a factor $ \sim 2 $.